nodejs/node/CONTRIBUTING.md

 But, if there are non-trivial changes in this Pull Request, it still needs to wait for at least another 48 hours (72 hours on a weekend).

+When the Pull Request is landed, the person who land this will post a comment to the Pull Request page mentioning the commit(s) in which it is landed.
 GitHub often shows the Pull Request as `Closed` at this point, but don't worry.
 If you look at the branch you raised your Pull Request against (probably `master`), you should see a commit with your name on it.
 Congratulations and thanks for your contribution!

 <a id="developers-certificate-of-origin"></a>